“It’s a dangerous business, Frodo, going out your door.”

 on an apple leaf.

 Are so gross.
-But to nearly every predatory insect and even birds they are a yummy buffet.🕷🐞🐦 For this reason, I don’t treat them.
+But to many predatory insect and birds they are a yummy buffet.🕷🐞🐦 For this reason, I don’t treat them.
 Instead, I watch and wait.
 When an infestation really gets going, I’ll start to find little clutches of yellow eggs.
-Ladybug eggs!🐞The larvae hatch hungry and will go to work on the aphids immediately.
+Ladybug eggs!🐞The larvae hatch and will go to work on the aphids immediately.
 Birds are also nesting in May and aphids are easy prey for bird parents to bring back to their babies.
 Truly, aphids are the plankton of the the garden ecosystem.

-Leaf Miners:
+Leaf Miners

-Cabbage Moth Larva: 🐛
+Cabbage Moth Larva 🐛

 These are easy to find because of the big holes they leave in your brassicas and nasturtiums.
 In general, I leave them for the birds and spiders.
 However, if there are no nearby webs and they seem to be overwhelming my plant, I will pick them off and toss them into the middle of the wood mulch where the birds can find them easily.
 They are not very mobile and will likely not find their way back to your broccoli plant.
 If I’m monitoring them regularly, the their tiny eggs are easy to spot and brush off.
 People with large gardens will sometimes use a floating row cover (a gauzy white material) to restrict moth access to the crop.
 Lay it over your crop and secure the edges.
 Most people remove the cover once the crop is well established and can sustain a bit of munching.